-The post-war era began with musical direction by Zdeněk Chalabala, who discovered a number of talents such as Jiří Herold, Ivo Žídek, Zdeňka Diváková, Věra Heroldová and Marie Steinerová.
+The post-war era began with musical direction by Zdeněk Chalabala, who discovered a number of talents such as Jiří Herold, Ivo Žídek, Zdeňka Diváková, Věra Heroldová, and Marie Steinerová.

-Robert Jindra was the musical director of the opera in 2010–2015 and, among other things, he brought to life a dramaturgical cycle Opera Hits of the 20th Century, which staged great works of this period such as Stravinsky's The Rake's Progress (2012), Janáček's The Excursion of Mr. Brouček (2014) or Prokofiev's The Fiery Angel (2015).
+Robert Jindra was the musical director of opera in 2010–2015.
+He was the one who, among other things, brought to life a dramaturgical cycle Opera Hits of the 20th Century, which staged great works of this period such as Stravinsky's The Rake's Progress (2012), Janáček's The Excursion of Mr. Brouček (2014), or Prokofiev's The Fiery Angel (2015).
 He also extended the set of permanent guest soloists and conductors with well-known domestic and foreign artistic personalities.
-Jakub Klecker, the current musical director of the opera, continues the program in this respect.
+Jakub Klecker, who was the musical director of opera during 2015–2020, continued the program in this respect.

+Currently, the opera company is led by Marek Šedivý, who has been appointed the musical director of opera since 2020/2021.
 In the last decade, the NDM Opera ensemble has been perceived as one of the best in the Czech Republic due to its dramaturgy and high level of interpretation.